Primarily Juvenile Sjøgrens Syndrome

-Most girls (girl: boy 7: 1) get Sjøgren's childhood syndrome.
-The average age at start in children is 10 years, but the disease can start at any age.
-In adults, it is most common among women from the 40 years.
+Most girls (girl: boy 7: 1) get Sjøgren's syndrome in childhood.
+The average age at onset in children is 10 years, but the disease can start at any age.
+In adults, it is most common among women in their 40s.

 Some symptoms are as in disease start in adulthood:

 - Dryness, redness and irritation of the eyes (keratoconjunctivitis sicca)